soz-live/soz-live.github.io/coders/intro.md

 ### AutoLISP Limitations

 Because of its roots, AutoLISP, and it's associated Dialog Control Language (DCL), suffer from limitations when compared to other dialects of Lisp such as Common Lisp and Scheme.
-Limitations of the language include the lack of an object system, a macro system, defining functions with a variable number of arguments and the ability to create closures.
+Limitations of the language include the lack of an object system, a macro system and defining functions with a variable number of arguments.
 Despite that, developers continue to work on improving it by providing solutions to shortfalls in functionality.